Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 BIRTH TEAM

-This refers to the people you prefer to have with you during the birth, including your preferences for interns or students to be present.
+This refers to the people present during the birth, including your preferences for residents, interns or students if birthing in a teaching hospital.

-This section includes what routine procedures you do, or do not, want performed.
-It can include such things as your feelings on enemas, routine pubic shaving, and clothing for labor.
+This section includes what routine procedures should or should not be performed.
+It can include such things as enemas, routine pubic shaving, and clothing for labor.
 If you prefer to wear a comfortable shirt vs. a medical gown, here's where you state it.
 You also might want to add any allergies or pertinent medical conditions so that the nursing staff is made doubly aware.
 You can also list your preference for no IV or a saline lock or heplock.
+If shaving or enemas are not routinely performed, then there is no need to list them.

 EARLY AND ACTIVE LABOR

-This section of your interactive birth plan should include such items as:
+This section of the interactive birth plan should include such items as:

 Environmental Conditions

--Choices for lighting, quiet vs. loud environment, background music, filming or photography can be listed.
+-Choices for lighting, quiet vs. loud environment, background music, filming or photography.

 Positions/Activity Level